Andrew Diey: Professional work

 2007 Diey has been working with D&AD, and also developing a series of productions for various interactive companies, brand agencies within sound branding, and sonification.

 2007 Big Chip Award WINNER: Best Micro Business Big Chip Award.

 On 24 May Diey and his team at radium audio ltd won at The Big Chip awards.

-Judged by a distinguished panel of experts from organisations such as New Media Age, the BBC, Trevor Beattie's new agency and The Chase, the Big Chips are the top awards for ICT and new media outside London, attracting entries from the region's best over the last 9 years.
+Judged by a panel of experts from organisations such as New Media Age, the BBC, Trevor Beattie's new agency, and The Chase, the Big Chips are the top awards for ICT and new media outside London, attracting entries from the region's best over the last 9 years.